AJajodia/chess_transformer/README.md

 # Neural Networks for Chess

-Research Question: How do neural networks fit to chess data?
+Research Question: How do Vision Transformers fit to chess data?

 ## Code